One to one online counselling and psychotherapy

 What I’ve noticed over time is that when clients are in their own environments, they often open up more easily.
 They feel more at ease and after a heavy session, they don’t have to rush through city traffic or public transport.
 They have space to sit with what’s come up, right where they are, surrounded by safety.

 Of course, I understand that online therapy doesn’t suit everyone.
 Your home may be busy or not feel private enough and that’s completely valid.
-For now, due to availability, I am offering only online therapy sessions to clients from the UK, Hungary, and Greece.
+For now, due to availability, I am offering only online therapy sessions to clients.

 Confidentiality